RinaticState/brigl-lab/README.md

 I wanted apply what I learned from Dr Angela Wu's web development course.
 This has been my first real, serious web dev project that's mainly front-end focused.
 I am excited to do be able to do more using JS in the future.

-Made with the Bootstrap Framework, my own HTML and CSS.

 Also, access to all the papers :)